cardano-foundation/CIPs/CIP-XXXX/README.md

 third-party services can benefit by easily being able to consume, analyze, and report findings based on publicly published information.

-# Motivation: Why is this CIP necessary?
+## Motivation: why is this CIP necessary?

 One of the primary arguments for "Why blockchain?" is due to its nature as a publicly distributed, immutable and auditable ledger which should increase consumer confidence through an ethos of ***"Don't trust.
 Verify."***